Yes, we are carbon neutral, and have been since we began in 2017.

 • Gold Standard offsets – similar to the UN offsets, Gold Standard certifies projects across the world that maximize contributions to the UN Sustainable Development Goals (poverty elimination, health and wellbeing, clean water, etc.) and the Paris Climate Agreement (global commitment to limit warming to 1.5°C).

-• For the 2021 inventory year, we also supported Tradewater, a company that finds and destroys unused refrigerants that are bound to leak into the atmosphere.
+• We’ve also supported Tradewater, a company that finds and destroys unused refrigerants that are bound to leak into the atmosphere.
 Refrigerants have extremely high global warming potentials – thousands of times more than CO2 – so we believe this initiative is worthy of support and are confident that each carbon offset truly corresponds to a tonne of CO2e emissions prevented.
 Tradewater offsets are verified through the American Carbon Registry.